 Why do you need to receive delivery of materials so far in advance?

-We need to ensure delivery of materials eight weeks before TX to allow time to cut a clip based promo.
+We need to ensure delivery of materials twelve weeks before TX to allow time to cut a clip based promo.

 Will we have one point of contact with the marketing team?

 Yes, there will always be one main point person

 If you ask for anything outside the standard deliverables, is there any extra budget available to the production company?